 It seems that with the rising popularity of online digitally distributed content, the internet has become more and more saturated with streaming/downloading video services.
 For example, there’s Joost and Hulu, which offers shows that you can view for free from anywhere that has an internet connection.
-Well, Adobe has also joined in on the running with Adobe Media Player.
+Well, Adobe has also joined in on the running with [NO LONGER WORKS] Adobe Media Player.

 Adobe Media Player is an Adobe AIR application that streams video straight to your desktop.
 It has quite a robust catalog, which includes major networks and popular shows shows such as CBS’s Big Brother or Comedy Central’s Colbert Report.
 Searching for shows is quite easy, as all the episodes are assigned tags that relate to their content.
 It’s pretty fun to search for something you’re interested in and then finding new shows that cater to your interests.
 In addition to the major networks, there are several Internet TV shows, such as Revision3’s Diggnation and Tekzilla, and also Adobe’s own original programming, Adobe TV.